 WP eMember Miscellaneous Tweaks

-If you are a developer and want to customize the code or if you want to add conditions around your content (can be useful when you want to protect content that you added to your theme’s template file) then here are a few code examples that might be of some help:
+If you are a developer and want to customize the code or if you want to add conditions around your content then the following code examples should be helpful.

 Find out if a member is logged in or not